adnaanbheda/NodeAuthBoilerplate/README.md

 # NodeAuthBoilerplate

-Boilerplate Code of JWT Authentication using NodeJS
+Boilerplate Code for JWT Authentication using NodeJS